Stage Lighting CAD – Theatre Lighting Symbols – DWG

 Stage and theatre lighting design uses your technical and artistic skills to specify equipment and create the look of a production.
-Planning lighting positions and communicating your ideas used to involve what was called techincal drawing but pens and paper have given way to CAD – Computer Aided Design.
+Planning lighting positions and communicating your ideas by drawing a lighting plan used to involve what was called technical drawing but pens and paper have given way to CAD – Computer Aided Design.
 So, where do you get some FREE stage lighting CAD symbols…?
 Plus a new lighting symbol library for Open Office Draw.

 On Stage Lighting has been visited by many budding lighting designers via searches for “theatre lighting symbols”, “Stage Lighting DWG” and other lighting CAD related topics.
 Unless you are lucky enough to own a genuine stage lighting CAD package, as outlined in Stage Lighting Design Software .. you might be struggling to find a free source of theatre lighting symbols to use in your CAD.